Taking a short break from the Grand Canyon –

 They asked me in the ambulance if there was a specific hospital where they should take me.
 Uh, no. I don’t know.
 Just take me wherever you take people.

-I got to Tufts Medical Center.
-They took my insurance and I hung out.
+Once at Tufts Medical Center, an administrative person took my insurance information, and I hung out.
 I kept watching the clock ’cause I had a show that night.
 Luckily, this happened in the afternoon, so I knew I’d be okay on time.

-I figured they’d probably just tell me to drink a ton of water, or whatever it is they tell people who pass out, then send me on my way.
-After all, my doctor dismissed my concerns, and Urgent Care hadn’t seemed to find anything, so I’m sure I was just under the weather.
+I figured they’d probably just tell me to drink a ton of water, or whatever it is they tell people who pass out, and then send me on my way.
+After all, my doctor dismissed my concerns, and Urgent Care hadn’t seemed to find anything.
+So, I’m sure I’m just under the weather.

 That’s when a medical professional (nurse? doctor?
 I don’t remember…) entered the room.
 “Hi Aurora.
 Have you ever had an EKG before?”
 “No, why?”

 I think I ended up getting it taken 3 times that day.
 The way they said “No reason.
 I’m just gonna take it again,” I knew.
 I knew something was up, but I didn’t know what.

 Was something up?
-Well, being that you know the end of the story is me having open heart surgery, I’m gonna go ahead and guess something was, but I guess you’ll see next week in part 3.
+Well, being that you know the end of the story is me having open heart surgery, I’m gonna go ahead and guess something was.
+You’ll see next week in part 3.